Windows 10 Won’t Boot on My PC: 5 Simple Solutions

 Before we head to the slightly complex solutions, here are a few quick tricks and tips to start with:

-• Ensure that the battery is plugged in properly in the case of a laptop.
-For desktops, ensure the power cable is properly connected, and you are not using a surge protector.
+• Ensure that the battery is plugged in properly for a laptop.
+For desktops, ensure the power cable is connected correctly and you are not using a surge protector.

 • Disconnect all non-critical peripherals from the PC, including USB sticks, printers, speakers, and other similar devices, and check if you can boot Windows 10 now.